centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 **Centreon Dashboards**

-A new widget named "clock / Timer" is available, allowing you to contextualize your dashboards by adding a time reference in it (either time and date of a specific timezone or a timer).
+A new widget named "Clock / Timer" is available, allowing you to contextualize your dashboards by adding a time reference in it (either time and date of a specific timezone or a timer).
 Statut grid widget tiles have also been improved by displaying resource icons and information about resource state (acknowledge or downtime).

 **APIs**